Community Structure Recovery and Interaction Probability Estimation for Gossip Opinion Dynamics: Model analysis

 \begin{assum} Both communities have stubborn~agents (i.e., $n_{s1} n_{s2} > 0$), and $\mathbf{x}^s = [(\mathbf{x}^{s1})^T ~ (\mathbf{x}^{s2})^T]^T$ satisfies that $\mathbf{1}_{n_{s1}}^T \mathbf{x}^{s1}/n_{s1} \not = \mathbf{1}_{n_{s2}}^T \mathbf{x}^{s2}/n_{s2}$. \end{assum}

-This assumption has a practical meaning: stubborn agents (e.g., opinion leaders) are distributed among communities, and agents from different communities are more likely to have distinct opinions.
+This assumption has a practical meaning: stubborn agents are distributed among communities, and agents from different communities are more likely to have distinct opinions.
 Under Assumption~\ref{asmp_stubborn_agents}, we have the following result, indicating that the presence of stubborn agents enhances the separation of regular agents.

 \begin{prop} Under the conditions of Theorem~\ref{thm_stability}, $\chi_1 \not= \chi_2$ if and only if Assumption~\ref{asmp_stubborn_agents} holds. \end{prop}

 \begin{pf} It suffices to note from Proposition \ref{thm_expectation_structure},